Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/distinguishing-ui-game-input.md

 ## Handling navigation input ambiguities

-Ambiguities for navigation-type Devices such as gamepads and joysticks (but also keyboards) cannot arise the same way that it does for pointers.
-Instead, your application has to decide explicitly whether to use input for the UI's `Move`, `Submit`, and `Cancel` inputs or for the game.
+For navigation-type devices such as gamepads, joysticks, and keyboards, you must decide explicitly whether to use input for the UI's `Move`, `Submit`, and `Cancel` inputs or for the game.
 This can be done by either splitting control on a Device or by having an explicit mode switch.

 Splitting input on a Device is done by simply using certain controls for operating the UI while using others to operate the game.
 For example, you could use the d-pad on gamepads to operate UI selection while using the sticks for in-game character control.
 This setup requires adjusting the bindings used by the UI Actions accordingly.